ongkimlai/Run-Mania/README.md

 # Run-Mania
 A running app that generates a looping route for you based on the distance you set.
 Compete and challenge with your friends as you level up through running!
+For a full documentation, check out this link [here](https://run-mania.gitbook.io/run-mania/)

 ## Installation
 1. Install ExpoGo from App Store/Google Play (iOS users - take note of no background location tracking, see 'Tracking the run')